tOverney/project_report/sliderust-master/slides.md

 # Conclusions

-* We can gain space by replacing SFUs
+* We can gain space by removed/replacing SFUs
 * Only 16 cores have integer capabilities, so 16 can be replaced
-* New components don't need to be optimized in term of latency
+* New components don't need to be optimized in term of latency (up to 18 cycles)

 # What's next